aalfiann/create-datatables/readme.md

 - Flexible, you design it by yourself.
 - Etc

-### Const of using this
+### Cons of using this
 - You required to learn all libraries in this example.
 - This is only simple example to make you easier to understanding code.
 So you have to modify this by yourself.

 ### Alternative
 [Simple-DataTables (13 kB)](https://github.com/fiduswriter/Simple-DataTables).

 I would say that this Simple-DataTables is better.
-All the most important features has been there but in my opinion still not flexible, maybe I just can't understanding well because it's lack of examples.
+All the most important features has been there but in my opinion still not flexible, I have read all the documentation and maybe I just can't understanding it well because it's lack of examples.
 This depends on how complicated your current project.